Opinion: Silicon Valley Can't Be Trusted With Our History

 Those censors will be emboldened by new efforts at platform regulation in the US and Europe, just as authoritarian regimes have already enthusiastically repurposed the rhetoric of “fake news.”

-The reach and power of tech platforms such as Facebook and Twitter is so new and strange that we’ve barely begun formulating a response.
+The reach and power of tech platforms such as Facebook and Twitter are so new and strange that we’ve barely begun formulating a response.
 But we can learn from the activists already doing it; from Mosireen, or the team behind the Syrian Archive — six people, with a budget of $96,000, who are preserving thousands of hours of footage from their country’s civil war.
 The archive recently published the Chemical Weapons Database, documenting 221 chemical weapons attacks with 861 verified videos, implicating the Assad regime in a pattern of war crimes and putting the lie to armchair investigators helping to propagate conspiracy theories in the West.
 One of its cofounders recently told the Intercept that he spends nearly all his time making sure videos aren’t deleted from the big tech platforms before he gets a chance to download them.

 The difficulty of navigating Silicon Valley’s moderation bureaucracy as a far-flung subject of its empire is a reminder that the ability to collaborate with companies like Facebook or Google is also not evenly distributed.
 While Amnesty International and Human Rights Watch may be able to get what they want out of YouTube, a Syrian exile in Turkey is relegated to his couch, clicking the help button over and over again.